 Here and there, behind the whitewashed buildings, you’ll see a sea so blue you’ll whip your sunglasses out, unable to look away.
 In the background, the muezzin sounds, carried by the breeze.
 Along the walls, bougainvillea tumbles, its bright pink flowers cutting through the bright white.

-Get lost in the narrow, twisty streets but beware the unexpected arrival of a few cars that almost scrape the buildings.
+Get lost in the narrow, twisty streets but beware of the unexpected arrival of a few cars that almost scrape the buildings.
 Somehow, the many kittens in the streets manage to dart away just in time.
 Many of the houses have been restored and now belong to wealthy business owners or politicians.

 For the best views, keep walking uphill or stop at one of the restaurants that overlook the sea.